-The museum also delves into how the prize was created and the history of the man’s who it is named after, Alfred Nobel.
+The museum also delves into how the prize was created and the history of the man who it’s named after, Alfred Nobel.

 It costs 120 NOK to enter and it’s well worth it if you want to learn more about the prize and its importance.

-The park is 40 minutes away from Oslo.
+The park is 40 minutes from the centre and is one of the best day trips from Oslo.
 It’s easy to get there from the city centre, you just take the subway line 1 Frognerseteren and get off at the Voksenkollen stop!